grantcurell/grantcurell.github.io/docs/How to Setup PGP with Mailvelope/README.md

-# How to Set Up PGP with Mailvelope
+# How to Setup PGP with Mailvelope

 - Install [mailvelope from here](https://mailvelope.com/en)
 - Click on Mailvelope in the browser bar